vppillai/h3Docs/system/appdebug/docs/interface.md

 **Parameters**

-obj 	- SYS App Debug object handle, returned from SYS_APPDEBUG_Open  flow 	- valid flow defined by the User, log will come only if this flow is enabled  data		- valid string  ...		- any variable arguments if present
+obj 	- SYS App Debug object handle, returned from SYS_APPDEBUG_Open<br> flow 	- valid flow defined by the User, log will come only if this flow is enabled<br> data		- valid string<br> ...		- any variable arguments if present<br>

 **Returns**